sodiqadesina/Websitewatcher/readme.md

 Overview

 WebsiteWatcher is an event-driven website monitoring system built using Azure Functions (.NET 8 – isolated worker).
-It allows users to register websites for monitoring, captures structured snapshots of page content, detects changes over time, and generates immutable PDF artifacts when changes occur — all while enforcing URL safety via Google Safe Browsing.
+It allows users to register websites for monitoring, captures structured snapshots of page content, detects changes over time, and generates immutable PDF artifacts when changes occur, all while enforcing URL safety via Google Safe Browsing.

 The system is intentionally designed to showcase: